aryan010506/Smart_waste_managment_system/README.md

 ---

 ## 📜 License
 This project is developed for educational and hackathon purposes.
-Developed with ❤️ for a cleaner, smarter, and more sustainable future.
+Developed for a cleaner, smarter, and more sustainable future.